kirpasingh/azure-content/articles/guidance/guidance-compute-3-tier-vm.md

 :: The Jump box NSG rule allows inbound remote access traffic from admin-address-prefix script parameter.
 :: To view the provisioned NSG rules, go to the portal (portal.azure.com) and view the
 :: Inbound and Outbound rules for the NSG.
-:: Don't forget that there are default rules that are also visible through the portal.
+:: Do not forget that there are default rules that are also visible through the portal.

 SET MANAGE_NSG_NAME=%APP_NAME%-manage-nsg